ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

 News
 =====
+* [Jan 2026] Two papers are accepted by ICLR 2026!
 * [Jan 2026] Our preprint regarding Diffusion Language Model (DLM) + Retrieval Augmented Generation (RAG) is available. [(Paper)](https://arxiv.org/abs/2601.11342)
 * [Jan 2026] Three papers regarding _GraphRAG_ and _OOD Graph Generalization and Detection_, and _graph federated learning_ are accepted by WWW!
 * [Nov 2025] One paper regarding _OOD graph Transformer_ is accepted by KDD!